Panurb/imgcmprsr/INPUT.md

 $$
 A \in \mathbb{Z}_{256}^{h \times w \times 3}
 $$
-where $w$ and $h$ are the image width and height in pixels, respectively.
+where *w* and *h* are the image width and height in pixels, respectively.
 The region of interest at the start is the whole image, so
 $$
-(x1, y1, x2, y2) = (0, 0, w, h)
+(x_1, y_1, x_2, y_2) = (0, 0, w, h)
 $$

-1. If the area of the region of interest is zero, we have reached the base case.
+If the area of the region of interest is zero, we have reached the base case.
 Do nothing.

-2. Otherwise, calculate detail level in region of interest.
+Otherwise, calculate detail level in region of interest.
 For this the following formula is used:
 $$
 \mathrm{detail}(A) = \sum_k \max_{i,j}(A_{ijk}) - \min_{i,j}(A_{ijk})
 $$

-3. If this detail level in below a threshold value, defined as
+If this detail level in below a threshold value, defined as
 $$
 \mathrm{threshold} = 1000 \times \mathrm{compression level}
 $$